Zamiell/racing-plus/docs/challenges.md

 ### Random Characters & Instant Start

 - You are randomly assigned a character at the beginning of the run.
 (You cannot choose the order of the characters.)
 - You are randomly assigned a build at the beginning of the run.
-(You can find the full list in the "Change Char Order" custom challenge.)
 - Resetting the game will change the seed, but not change the randomly assigned character or build.
 - The randomly selected character & build for the first character will expire after 1.5 minutes or when a Basement 2 boss dies, whichever happens first.
 - Instead of choosing a character order, players must ban 3 builds.
 - When resetting on the first character, you will never be given the same character or build twice in a row.
 - Duplicate starting builds will never be given over the course of a 7 character run.
-- Forgotten is guaranteed to get one of the following builds:
-  - 12 - Magic Mushroom
-  - 69 - Chocolate Milk + Stephen
-  - 169 - Polyphemus
-  - 182 - Sacred Heart
-  - 261 - Proptosis
-  - 531 - Haemolacria

 ### Seeded Death